 “During the two-day competition, every team member performed out of their skin,” said former Triple Jump Olympian and Trinity Director of Track and Field, Andrew Murphy.
-Highlights included: Jonathan Titmarsh – World Schools Gold Medalist in the High Jump – 2.11m; Connor Murphy – World Schools Gold Medalist in the Triple Jump – 14.99m; Ethan Brouw – World Schools Silver Medalist in the 800m – 1.54.62s; Theo Kidd – World Schools Silver Medalist in the 110m Hurdles – 14.12s.
+Highlights included: Jonathan Titmarsh – World Schools Gold Medallist in the High Jump – 2.11m; Connor Murphy – World Schools Gold Medallist in the Triple Jump – 14.99m; Ethan Brouw – World Schools Silver Medallist in the 800m – 1.54.62s; Theo Kidd – World Schools Silver Medallist in the 110m Hurdles – 14.12s.

 “It was a nervous few hours as we waited for the relays to begin.
 We’d calculated that we had approximately a 20-metre buffer ahead of Spain and China so when Ethan took the baton for the final leg within five metres he just had to hang on.
 Spain had a 48 second 400m runner so it wasn’t easy, and at one point with about 150 metres to go, it looked like Spain might stretch the lead, however Ethan dug deep and closed the gap and we went through the line knowing we had claimed the crown of World Schools Champions,” continued Andrew